Ai-Kiwi/cc-Remote/readme.md

 ## Todo
+ - fix desync on shutdown (fixes if shutdown when movement happens)
+ - - should be custom system for on shutdown so new turtle commands can't be added
+ - - could also save commands running to file and then add hooks to it when restarted (would require run code function rewrite)
  - move todo over to github issues
+ - improve latancy
+ - - rewrite movement function for client to possibly predict movements ahead of time and then valadate
+ - - parral functions for getting blocks nearby so less calls are made on movement
  - remove data.json file off github
  - add how to install instructions
  - more fancy ui update